junwatu/griddb-article/Display-Real-Time-World-Population-Data.md

 This container is designed explicitly for managing time-series data, a sequence of data points indexed by time.
 Each record in a TimeSeries container has a timestamp, which serves as its unique key, and the data in this container is "append only" except upon deletion if requested.

 ### Installation

+To install GridDB on WSL there are a few things that we should know.

 ⚠️ GridDB deb package uses `systemd`, but Ubuntu 20.04 on WSL 2 Windows 11 uses `SysVinit`, so you need to enable `systemd` on Ubuntu WSL by editing the file `/etc/wsl.conf` (create it if this file doesn't exist)